 Graduate education at Colorado State aims to train creative and competent scientists through the pursuit of answers to scientifically important research problems.
-Students are encouraged to cross disciplines and fields.
-Domestic and international students may apply to our Doctor of Philosophy (PhD) program.
-Students may transfer from the Ph.D. to M.S. program.
-Graduate students can choose between a traditional or interdisciplinary focus; while course requirements are minimal, graduate students have opportunities to take a wide array of courses within the department, and through other departments and colleges at the university.
+Graduate students have opportunities to take a wide array of courses within the university.
 Graduate classes emphasize the most modern concepts and are taught by an internationally respected faculty.

 Areas of research cover both the traditional chemistry disciplines (analytical, inorganic, organic, physical) and interdisciplinary fields (materials, chemical biology, environmental).
 CSU’s Analytical Resources Core is extensive through the department.
 The department maintains electronics, woodworking and scientific glassblowing expertise, and the university has a fully-staffed machine shop.

 A Colorado State University student has played a key role in securing new regulations to protect water quality in mobile home parks – after learning that elevated levels of lead were found in the water at the mobile home park where they live.

 Double major Elise Hadjis used her degree in chemistry to help her designs stand out.